ngs-docs/angus/sourmash.md

 curl -L https://osf.io/zskb9/download -o genbank-k31.lca.json.gz
 gunzip genbank-k31.lca.json.gz
 ```
-This database a GenBank index of all
+This database is a GenBank index of all
 the microbial genomes
 -- this one contains sketches of all 87,000 microbial genomes (including viral and fungal).
 See
 [available sourmash databases](http://sourmash.rtfd.io/en/latest/databases.html)